M4 carbine: M4A1

-The M4A1 carbine is a fully automatic variant of the basic M4 carbine intended for special operations use.
-The M4A1 was introduced in May 1991 and was in service in 1994.
+The M4A1 carbine is a fully automatic variant of the basic M4 carbine.
+The M4A1 was developed in May 1991 and entered service in 1994; starting in 2014 the U.S. Army began upgrading all of its existing M4s to the M4A1 standard.
 The M4A1 was the first M4 model with the removable carry handle.
 The M4A1 has a "S-1-F" (safe/semi-automatic/fully automatic) trigger group, while the M4 has a "S-1-3" (safe/semi-automatic/3-round burst) trigger group.
-The M4A1 is used by almost all U.S special operation units including, but not limited to, Marine Force Recon, Army Rangers, Army Special Forces, Navy SEALs, Air Force Pararescue and Air Force Combat Control Teams.
+The M4A1 is used by almost all U.S. special operation units; and is the standard service rifle across the U.S. Army (including conventional forces).
 It has a maximum effective range of 500 to 600 m.
 The fully automatic trigger gives a more consistent trigger pull, which leads to better accuracy.
 According to Mark Westrom, owner of ArmaLite, Inc., automatic fire is better for clearing rooms than burst fire.

-The M4A1 uses a heavier barrel than the standard M4, as the regular M4 barrel, which can fire 6,000 rounds before requiring a replacement, was not sufficient for the higher consumption of ammunition by SOCOM operators.
-The redesigned barrel has an increased diameter in the area between the receiver and front sight.
+A subvariant of the M4A1 uses a heavier barrel than the standard M4, as the regular M4 barrel, which can fire 6,000 rounds before requiring inspection for possible replacement, was not sufficient for the higher consumption of ammunition by SOCOM operators.
+The redesigned barrel, colloquially referred to as the "SOCOM barrel", has an increased diameter in the area between the receiver and front sight.
+Despite the different barrel profile, this subvariant did not receive a new designation, and was still referred to as the M4A1.
+Ironically, SOCOM itself would dispense with its namesake heavier barrel and return to the original "government profile" with its Upper Receiver Group-Improved (URG-I) program's mid-length gassed, cold hammer forged barrels.